Kramerbaf/plugin-auth0/src/markdown/settings.md

 # Auth0 plugin

-To start setting-up Auth0 plugin in WeWeb, there are two pre-requisites:
+To start setting-up Auth0 plugin in WeWeb , there are two pre-requisites:

 ✅ 1- you already have an account with Auth0, it’s free for up to 7,000 active users